Legislation and Its Effects on Medical Families

 Joan Vidic (IN)

-Beth Irish, AMA Committee on Legislation Liaison
+Beth Irish, AMA Council on Legislation (COL) Liaison

 Kay Brada AMPAC Representative